renatabiniek/moonlight-quiz/README.md

 * I want to be able to play the quiz on the go

-The game is repsonsive on different screens and devices
+The game is responsive on different screens and devices

 * I want to for the quiz to be easy to navigate